 2. The coolant level can be checked through the transparent expansion tank.
 There is no need to remove the filler cap.

-3. Usually there is only one level mark on the side of the expansion tank, just below the seam, with a mark "minimum" and an arrow pointing to the label "maximum".
+3. There is usually only one level mark on the side of the expansion tank, just below the seam, with a "minimum" mark and an arrow pointing to the "maximum" mark.

-4. When the engine is cold, cool. fluid should be at the level mark, but when the engine is warm, cool. fluid should be slightly above the mark.
+4. When the engine is cold, the coolant should be at the level mark, but when the engine is warm, the coolant should be slightly above the mark.

-5. If necessary, remove the filler cap, top up the antifreeze mixture to the correct level (photo).
-Note that if the engine is hot, the filler cap must be covered with a cloth, rotated one turn counter-clockwise, and the pressure in the system released.
-If topping up requires a lot of coolant. liquid, allow the engine to cool completely before adding, otherwise there is a risk of damage to the cylinder head.
+5. If necessary, remove the filler cap, add antifreeze mixture to the required level (photo).
+Note that if the engine is hot, cover the filler cap with a cloth, turn it one turn counterclockwise and release the pressure in the system.
+If a lot of coolant is required for topping up, allow the engine to cool completely before adding, otherwise there is a risk of damaging the cylinder head.

 6. After refueling, install and tighten the filler cap.

-7. If frequent refueling is required, but there is no visible leak in the system, it is recommended to check the pressure using a cooling system tester.
-Your Audi dealer has the necessary equipment to help identify internal engine leaks.
+7. If frequent topping up is required, but there is no visible leak in the system, it is recommended to check the pressure using a cooling system tester.
+Your Audi dealer has the necessary equipment to determine internal leaks in the engine.

 Checking the density of antifreeze

 8. It is important to maintain the correct density of antifreeze throughout the year.
-In addition to protecting the cooling liquids from freezing, antifreeze also raises the boiling point.
-The recommended antifreeze blend also includes a corrosion inhibitor that prevents rust and scale from forming in the engine's internal water passages.
+In addition to protecting the coolant from freezing, antifreeze also raises the boiling point.
+The recommended antifreeze mixture also includes a corrosion inhibitor, which prevents rust and scale from forming in the internal water passages of the engine.

-9. The density of antifreeze can be checked using a special hydrometer, which is available from engine parts stores.
+9. The density of antifreeze can be checked using a special hydrometer, which can be purchased at motor parts stores.

-10. See Section 12 when checking and adjusting the alternator drive belt.
+10. See.
+Section 12 when checking and adjusting the generator drive belt.

-11. Audi does not specify an interval for coolant replacement. fluid if the company recommended G11 fluid is used.
-If any other antifreeze is used, see chapters 3, 4 And 5, and replace it at the intervals given in "Maintenance" at the beginning of the guide.
+11. Audi does not specify a coolant change interval if the company's recommended G11 fluid is used.
+If any other antifreeze is used, see Chapters 3, 4 and 5, and replace it with the frequency given in "Technical maintenance" at the beginning of the guide.